State College, PA - Centre County Adds 4 New COVID-19 Cases -

 Centre County Adds 4 New COVID-19 Cases

-Centre County added four new COVID-19 cases on Friday, bringing its total to 368 since the first was reported on March 20, according to the Pennsylvania Department of Health.
+Centre County added four new COVID-19 cases on Wednesday, bringing its total to 377 since the first was reported on March 20.

+According to the Pennsylvania Department of Health, two new cases were reported among employees of Centre County nursing and personal care homes, which have had a total of 33 resident cases and 21 staff cases at five facilities.

-In the past two weeks Centre County has added 62 new COVID-19 cases.
+In the past two weeks Centre County has added 31 new cases.

-Health department data shows no COVID-19 patients currently hospitalized in Centre County as of noon on Friday.
-Across Pennsylvania, 651 COVID-19 patients are hospitalized, with 99 requiring use of a ventilator, according to DOH.
+Health department data shows no COVID-19 patients hospitalized in Centre County.
+Across Pennsylvania, 606 COVID-19 patients are hospitalized, with 96 requiring use of a ventilator.

-An estimated 7y% of COVID-19 patients in the state — about 90,305 — have recovered, according to a DOH calculation.
+An estimated 77% of COVID-19 patients in the state — about 93,270 — have recovered, according to a DOH calculation.

 Of the patients who have tested positive to date the age breakdown is as follows: